 Cranbrook - Capital of the Weald

-Cranbrook in Kent, known as the 'Capital of Weald', is a pretty town with a medieval layout of streets and alleys, and many buildings dating from the 15th century through to the 19th centuries.
+Known as the 'Capital of the Weald', Cranbrook is a pretty settlement with a medieval layout of streets and alleys.
+Many buildings date from the 15th century through to the 19th century.

-The Union Mill is probably Cranbrook's most famous landmark, one of the finest smock mills in the UK and still in working order.
+Arguably, one of the greatest attractions is the windmill.
+The Union Mill is probably Cranbrook's most famous landmark because it is one of the most superior smock mills in the UK and amazingly, still in working order.

-More interesting facts on Cranbrook's fascinating history are at the Cranbrook Museum, an historical artefact in itself.
+More curious facts on Cranbrook's fascinating history are at the Cranbrook Museum, an historical artefact in itself.

-The internationally renowned Sissinghurst Castle Garden is nearby, making Cranbrook an ideal base for exploring the castles and gardens of the area.
+The internationally renowned Sissinghurst Castle Garden is nearby.
+This is just one of the National Trust properties in the vicinity defining Cranbrook as an opportune country base for exploring the castles and gardens of the area.

 The streets are closed off to vehicles and lively local festivities showcase local produce and local talent.